frodal/SCMM-hypo/README.md

 |              16 | Hardening parameter, 0.0 or *τ*<sub>2</sub>                                        |
 |              17 | Tangent operator flag (1=Elastic tangent operator, 2=Consistent tangent operator)  |

-<mark>Warning: Do not use a local coordinate system (CSYS) or a material orientation with this subroutine in Abaqus Standard.
-This will break the co-rotational formulation.</mark>
+<span style="background-color: #FFFF00">Warning: Do not use a local coordinate system (CSYS) or a material orientation with this subroutine in Abaqus Standard.
+This will break the co-rotational formulation.</span>

 Note that the Tangent operator flag, property number 17, is only used for Abaqus Standard, and the Quasi-Newton solution technique should be used when the Elastic tangent operator is